promiseadeliyi/promiseadeliyi/README.md

 I'm Promise, a Frontend Developer and UX designer.

 I care a lot about how a software or design _feels_.
 So here I will be updating any UX/UI explorations, experiments or things I build just to see if I can.
-I'm currently working on my [Personal Portfolio](https://promiseadeliyi.github.io/) to reflects how I think about design and code together and this new grad era of my career.
+I'm currently working on my [Personal Portfolio](https://promiseadeliyi.github.io/) to reflect how I think about design and code together and this new grad era of my career.

 ## Tools 🎱